sprintup/blah/README.md

 #### Left terminal - Command prompt
 The left terminal is meant to only show graphs of history to become accustomed to how it looks.
 - `git log --pretty=oneline --graph --decorate --max-count=5 --all --abbrev-commit` -> only run this in the left terminal, one per time between all the right terminal commands
-  - The latest commits across all branches will appear first, so if HEAD is not on the top line, there are commits that have occured more recently than the currently checked out branch.
+  - The latest commits across all branches will appear first, so if HEAD is not on the top line, there are commits that have occured more recently than the currently chec ked out branch.
   - You can simply press up to rerun the command, instead of having to type it out every time.

 #### Right terminal - VS Code with terminal open and readme open